coffiasd/hexo-blog/source/_posts/make-a-swap-using-pancake-smart-router-in-solidity-contract.md

     }
 ```

-After compare the above two functions we know the difference.In the **swapExactTokensForTokens** function the exact transfer amount is set by PancakeLibrary getAmountsOut.
-And in this article we use **swapExactTokensForTokensSupportingFeeOnTransferTokens**.
+After compare the above two functions we know the difference.
+In the _swapExactTokensForTokens_ function the exact transfer amount is set by PancakeLibrary getAmountsOut.
+And in this article we use _swapExactTokensForTokensSupportingFeeOnTransferTokens_.
 Here is the entire code from github gist : [code](https://gist.github.com/coffiasd/825ac5ba1b1bafdc0ea799b7ba35d4a5)

 ## deploy our code